-Note: Upgrade the bootmon module first, then the AOS module, and finally, the application module by placing them on the RPDU in that order.
+NOTE: Upgrade the bootmon module first, then the AOS module, and finally, the application module by placing them on the Rack PDU in that order.

-Obtain the free, latest firmware version from www.schnieder-electric.com.
-To upgrade the firmware of one or more RPDUs, use 1 of these 5 methods:
+Obtain the free, latest firmware version from the APC by Schneider Electric web site.
+To upgrade the firmware of one or more Rack PDUs, use 1 of these 5 methods:

-- On a Windows operating system, use the Firmware Upgrade Utility downloaded from the web site www.schneider-electric.com. - On any supported operating system, use FTP or SCP to transfer the individual AOS and application firmware modules. - For a Rack PDU that is NOT on your network, use XMODEM through a serial connection to transfer the individual firmware modules from your computer to the Rack PDU. - Use a USB drive to transfer the individual firmware modules from your computer.
-See "How to upgrade multiple RPDUs" on page 141. - For upgrades to multiple RPDUs, see "Upgrading the firmware on multiple Rack PDUs" and "Using the Firmware Upgrade Utility for multiple upgrades on Windows".
+- On a Windows operating system, use the Firmware Upgrade Utility downloaded from the web site www.apc.com. - On any supported operating system, use FTP or SCP to transfer the individual AOS and application firmware modules. - For a Rack PDU that is NOT on your network, use XMODEM through a serial connection to transfer the individual firmware modules from your computer to the Rack PDU. - Use a USB drive to transfer the individual firmware modules from your computer.
+See "How to upgrade multiple Rack PDUs" on page 124. - For upgrades to multiple Rack PDUs, see "Upgrading the firmware on multiple Rack PDUs" and "Using the Firmware Upgrade Utility for multiple upgrades on Windows".